Hydrogen cyanide: HCN and the origin of life

-Hydrogen cyanide has been discussed as a precursor to amino acids and nucleic acids, and is proposed to have played a part in the origin of life.
-Although the relationship of these chemical reactions to the origin of life theory remains speculative, studies in this area have led to discoveries of new pathways to organic compounds derived from the condensation of HCN (e.g. Adenine).
+As a precursor to amino acids and nucleic acids, hydrogen cyanide has been proposed to have played a part in the origin of life.
+Compounds of special interest are oligomers of HCN including its trimer aminomalononitrile and tetramer diaminomaleonitrile, which can be described as (HCN)3 and (HCN)4, respectively.
+Although the relationship of these chemical reactions to the origin of life theory remains speculative, studies in this area uncovered new pathways to organic compounds derived from the condensation of HCN (e.g. adenine).